About Us Contact Shop

 What You Need to Know: Rich & dense which is great for pies, but also great to display with seasonal flowers.

-I hope this very simple pumpkin guide was able to help you decide what to get this fall.
+I hope this very simple pumpkin guide was able to help you decide what kinds of pumpkin to get this fall.
 And if you have any favorite pumpkins that weren’t shown, then let me know in the comments down below!
 I’d love to hear about them. 🙂

 Leave a Comment